men on a hillside overlooking Petra. This is not one of my photos. However, it is a great image that captures

 still just a web page) is to eventually share resources in anthropology, cultural informatics, geographic

-It's ambitious, and will be the result of how I came to live and work among tribal
+It's not too ambitious, merely some reflections on how I came to live and work among

-bedouin whose lifestyle until recent years was to follow their herds of sheep and goats zig zagging
+tribal bedouin whose lifestyle is oriented around following their herds of sheep and goats zig-zagging

 across political boundaries demarcating Sinai, Israel, Jordan and Syria.